What to Know About Moving Quotes

 Gratuity

-If the moving company says not to tip the moving crew, honor that request.
+If the moving company says that you shouldn’t tip the moving crew, honor that request.
 Tipping the movers anyway could cause problems for them with their supervisors.

-Basic insurance is included in the cost of your move, but if you opt for additional coverage, this cost can make up a large portion of your moving budget.
+Basic insurance is typically included in the cost of your move, but if you opt for additional coverage, this can increase your total costs significantly.

 Movers must accept liability for your items while they have the shipment, but that doesn’t mean you’ll be reimbursed the cost of replacing an item if it’s damaged during the move.
 Your written moving estimate should specify the type of moving insurance coverage the mover will provide.

-- Third-party insurance: Several third-party companies offer moving insurance.
-Like purchasing full-value coverage from your mover, this option costs extra, but it might be worth it in the long run.
+Several third-party companies offer moving insurance.
+Like purchasing full-value coverage from your mover, this option costs extra, but it might be worth it.
 For these policies, you typically declare an overall value and select a deductible amount.
 Read the policies carefully and check online reviews to choose an insurer with a good reputation.

 Tips for getting moving quotes